-Engaged Learning in Anthropology Scholarship Info
+Home » Engaged Learning in Anthropology Scholarship Info

 Call for Proposals

-The Department of Anthropology is pleased to announce the competition for our new Engaged Learning in Anthropology Scholarships.
+The Department of Anthropology is pleased to announce the competition for our Engaged Learning in Anthropology Scholarships.
 These awards are designed to support students who seek training in anthropological techniques or want to participate in an anthropologically engaged learning opportunity.

-Two scholarships of $2500 will be awarded for use in 2017.
+Two or more scholarships of up to $2500 will be awarded for use in 2020.

 Eligible engaged learning opportunities include:

-- Ethnographic or Archaeological field schools
+Ethnographic or Archaeological field schools

-- Cornell affiliated intercession, semester, or summer experiences
+Cornell affiliated intersession, semester, or summer experiences

-- Other approved engaged learning programs
+Other approved engaged learning programs.

 To be eligible, applicants must be:

-- Full time students at Cornell University at both the time of application and the proposed use of the funds;
+Full time students at Cornell University at both the time of application and the proposed use of the funds;

-- Sophomores, Juniors or Seniors at the time of application;
+Sophomores, Juniors, or Seniors at the time of application;

-- In good academic standing, with a GPA of 3.0 or better
+In good academic standing, with a GPA of 3.0 or better.

-Deadline: November 15, 2016.
-Award recipients will be notified on or before December 1, 2016.
+Deadline: April 29, 2020.
+Award recipients will be notified on or before May 22, 2020.

 To be eligible for consideration, the application packet must be complete and submitted by email to Margaret Rolfe (email@example.com).
 Contact Margaret Rolfe for logistical questions regarding the submission.
 For other information, contact Prof. Saida Hodžić (firstname.lastname@example.org), the Director of Undergraduate Studies.